IodeSystems/typescript-generator/.junie/guidelines.md

 When developing a feature, it is not done unless a test covering it is created.
 A passing test means nothing unless you understand what the test is doing, it may be testing the wrong things.
+No assert should be without a reason message that would help an llm understand why a case failed.

 # Before every complex action